ISIS Hunters

-The ISIS Hunters (صائدوا داعش, Охотники за ИГИЛ) were a special forces unit of the Wagner group, formed in 2017 during the Syrian civil war.
+The ISIS Hunters (صائدوا داعش, Охотники за ИГИЛ) were a special forces unit of the Wagner Group, formed in 2017 during the Syrian civil war.
 The unit was informal part of Wagner PMC and fought as part of the Syrian Army's 5th Assault Corps in Syria.
 Between 2021 and 2023, the unit was considered to be formally dissolved.
-However, their actions and patches were still being posted on Russian Special Forces Telegram, proving that the unit still existed and performed special operations in 2024.
+However, their actions and patches were still being posted on Russian Special Forces Telegram, proving that the unit still existed and was performing operations going into 2024, until the fall of the Assad Regime.

 Foundation

 The ISIS Hunters were formed in early 2017.
 The group's Facebook page appeared on February 27, and the following day, it also registered on Twitter.
 The Syrian government's need for such unit was driven after the rout of the Syrian regime's forces in the Battle of Palmyra in December 2016.

 Its name meant "Islamic State Hunters", the acronym for the jihadist group being "ISIS" in English.
 Its fighters are integrated into the 5th Army Corps, a formation formed in November 2016 with Russian support, composed entirely of volunteers.

 According to Stéphane Mantoux, a history professor specializing in the Iraqi-Syrian conflict: "Russia is also seeking to build forces that could serve as a counterweight to Iran, whose objectives in Syria differed from those of Moscow".

 The training of the ISIS Hunters was supervised by the Russians and in particular by the PMC Wagner Group.
 Its weapons and equipment were also supplied by Russia.
+At the same time, ISIS Hunters became used by Russian authorities to protect their economic interests.
+Thus, fighters were brought in to protect oil and gas fields.

 History

 The ISIS Hunters were formed in early 2017 after the Syrian Arab Armed Forces were routed in the December 2016 battle of Palmyra.
 The group's fighters were integrated into the 5th Army Corps, a formation formed in November 2016 with Russian support, composed entirely of volunteers.

 Russia's goal in forming the ISIS Hunters was to combat ISIS and build forces that can serve as a counterweight to Iran in Syria, as their objectives in the region differ from those of Moscow.
 The training of the ISIS Hunters was supervised by the Russians, particularly by the private military company Wagner Group, and their weapons and equipment are also supplied by Russia.

+The ISIS Hunters were linked to the story of Russian soldiers Roman Zabolotny and Grigory Tsurkanu, who were captured by militants.
+On 5 October 2017, a report appeared on the official Twitter account of the unit that it was willing to pay a million dollars for each prisoner's.

+The unit was merged/affiliated with private military company known as Al-Sayad Security Company, which was located in the city of Al-Suqaylabiyah.
+The company was formed in March 2017.
+It recruited volunteers from 22 to 46 years old with good physical training.